Archive

 The incredible people of the Mursi Tribe

-You probably know them by sight if not by name – the Mursi is one of the most fascinating tribes in Africa, widely recognised for the clay plates the women insert into their lower lips and sometimes their ear lobes.
+You probably know them by sight if not by name – the Mursi are one of the most fascinating tribes in Africa, widely recognised for the clay plates the women insert into their lower lips and sometimes their ear lobes.
 The tribe lives in the Omo Valley, one of the most isolated regions of southern […]

 READ MORE